TritonDataCenter/smartos-live/src/vm/man/vmadm.1m.md

         The size of the image from which we will create this disk.

+        Important: image_size is required when you include image_uuid for a disk and not allowed when you don't.

         type: integer (size in MiB)
         vmtype: KVM
         listable: yes (see above)